PosInformatique/PosInformatique.Testing.Databases/docs/WriteTest.md

 ## Create the SQL Server instance

-Before writing and executing the unit tests for a persistence layer, an instance of SQL Server is required.
+Before writing and executing the tests for a persistence layer, an instance of SQL Server is required.
 You can use the following approaches:
 - Using LocalDB instance (installed with Visual Studio).
 No setup is required for the developers on their machine, this is the easy approach recommanded.
 - Using SQL Server Express or SQL Server Developer Edition instances.
 The developers will have to install manually this instance to their computer.
 - Using a docker image of SQL Server.
-This approach is recommanded if you plan to execute your unit tests on Linux computers / servers.
+This approach is recommanded if you plan to execute your tests on Linux computers / servers.

 ### Create the LocalDB instance
-If you want to use a LocalDB instance to execute your unit tests, execute the following command:
+If you want to use a LocalDB instance to execute your tests, execute the following command:

 ```cmd
 sqllocaldb c <instance name>